 WHERE IS THE BACA?

 'The Baca' is an area located in rural Saguache County, CO.
 It is situated at the South base of the 14,000ft peaks of the Sangre de Cristo Mountains.
-The Great Sand Dunes National Park & Preserve NP can be seen to the East with views of the expansive high dessert San Luis Valley.
+The Great Sand Dunes National Park & Preserve NP can be seen to the East with views of the expansive high desert San Luis Valley.

 It is known as a unique, spiritual place because of its permeating energies and geographical landscapes.
 The energies of the area have called together and created a diverse, peaceful community of spiritual practitioners seeking enlightenment.